Otayonii

-Lane Shi Otayonii (Mandarin Chinese: 莱恩·施·奥塔约尼; born either 1993 or 1994) is a Chinese musician, sound designer, film composer, and installation artist based currently in Berlin.
+Lane Mingyu Shi (Mandarin Chinese: 施明妤; born either 1993 or 1994), known by stage name Otayonii (occasionally stylized as otay:onii and otay:onii施金豆), is a Chinese musician, sound designer, film composer, and installation artist based currently in Berlin.
 She was the former lead vocalist of Boston experimental bands Dent and Elizabeth Colour Wheel.
-She is now developping her solo-project, Otay:onii as well as singing with the band Forn.
+Since 2018, Shi has been releasing solo records under the Otay:onii name.
+She joined Boston doom metal band Fórn in 2018, and in 2026 joined German post-metal collective The Ocean as a vocalist.

 Early life

-Otayonii was born in Haining, China.
+Otay:onii was born in Haining, China.
 Otayonii has said she was a naughty child, but certain life events silenced her as she was growing up, changing her into a shy, quiet person.
 In 2010, at age 16, Otayonii moved to the United States from Guangzhou, China.

 Influences

 Otayonii's music is influenced by Queenadreena.
 Otayonii credits Chinese and Mongolian singing with influencing her to sing without boundaries.

 Dent

-In 2014, Dent was formed by drummer Jack Whelan, guitarist Harley Cullen, bassist Tristan Allen, and vocalist Otayonii, who all met while attending Berklee College of Music.
+Dent was an experimental metal band formed in 2014 by drummer Jack Whelan, guitarist Harley Cullen, bassist Tristan Allen, and vocalist Otayonii, who all met while attending Berklee College of Music.

 The Boston Globe described Otayonii's stage presence at Dent shows as "creating a force field around as much of the room as she can reach".
 Bandcamp Daily stated Dent's "local notoriety grew with each visceral, concrete-shaking basement performance".

 In 2015, the band played a 14-city tour of China that spanned 5,700 miles.

 On 12 May 2015, Dent released the album, Eyeballs.
 Boston Hassle reviewed the album, stating, "with all the low/quiet shifts and endless details it simply begs for repeated listening".
 Phoebe Fico said Otayonii sounded like "a lead singer whose voice warbled and waned like Bjork and a Swedish death metal god had a baby".

 In 2017, Dent split up after the members graduated from Berklee.

 On 7 June 2019, Dent released the album, Bao Bei, which the band had recorded in 2016.